2 Week Itinerary In Thailand For First Timers

 What to See in Southern Thailand

-The South contains many beautiful beaches and islands in the Gulf of Thailand and the Andaman Sea.
-The most well-known tourist destinations in the area are Phuket Province, Ko Samui, Ko Phi Phi, Ko Lipe, and Ko Tao.
+The south contains many beautiful beaches and islands in the Gulf of Thailand and the Andaman Sea.
+The most well-known tourist destinations in the area are Phuket Province, Ko Samui, Ko Phi Phi, Ko Lipe, Koh Phangan and Ko Tao.

 One of the top activities is visiting Thailand’s many beaches by boat, going snorkeling, diving, and doing a bit of partying.
-You can have a chill vacation where you don’t really leave your resort, or you can explore around as much as you can during the day.
+You can have a chill vacation where you don’t really leave your resort, or you can explore around on a day trip.

 Here are some things to explore: